Levy Information - November 3, 2026 Election

-On May 5, 2026, Delaware County voters will be asked to consider a 2.0 mill renewal with a 0.7 mill additional levy for the Delaware County Board of Developmental Disabilities (DCBDD).
+On November 3, 2026, Delaware County voters will be asked to consider a 1.8 mill levy to fund the Delaware County Board of Developmental Disabilities (DCBDD).
+Our 2.0 mill levy expired on December 31, 2025 and final collections of that levy end on December 31, 2026.

 This levy will continue funding essential services that support children and adults with developmental disabilities and their families throughout Delaware County.